enso-org/ide/src/rust/ensogl/README.md

 EnsoGL is a blazing fast vector rendering engine that comes batteries included.

-- It has a very high output image quality.
+- **Highest anti-aliasing quality possible**
   The shapes are always sooth and crisp.
 They are described using mathematical equations and do not use triangle-based approximation nor are they interpolated in any way.
-For example, after subtracting two circles, no matter how much you scale the resulting shape, it will always render smooth, crisp, and without any visual glitches.
+For example, after subtracting two circles, no matter how much you scale the resulting shape, it will always render smooth, crisp, and without any visual glitches and imperfections.
+It's worth noting that EnsoGL uses [Signed Distance Functions][SDF] to describe shapes and perform anti-aliasing, and thus do not need

+- **Pixel prefect**
+  Shapes align perfectly with the pixels on the screen.
+Rendering a rectangle with integer position will not produce any anti-aliased borders.

-- It provides a rich set of primitive shapes, including a circle, a rectangle, a rectangle with rounded corners, a triangle, a line, a bezier curve, and many others.
+- **Rich set of primitive shapes**
+  Including a circle, a rectangle, a rectangle with rounded corners, a triangle, a line, a bezier curve, and many more.
+You can also define your own shapes by using [Signed Distance Functions][SDF].

+- **Blazing fast boolean operations on shapes**
-- It allows performing boolean operations on shapes, including subtracting shapes, finding common part of two shapes, or even merging shapes with rounded areas where shapes met.
-All these operations are very fast and do not depend on the shapes complexity.
+  EnsoGL allows performing boolean operations on shapes, including subtracting shapes, finding common part of two shapes, and even merging shapes with rounded intersection areas (bevels).
+All these operations are very fast and do not depend on the shapes' complexity.
 Subtracting two circles is as fast as subtracting two shapes build out of 100 circles each.

+- **Support for **

  supporting boolean operations, a rich set of a GUI component library, a dedicated FRP (functional reactive programming) event system, .
 It is able to display millions of shapes 60 frames per second in a web browser on a modern laptop hardware.
 This is the main entry point to the library, which